eddromano/eddromano/README.md

 - 👋 Hi, I’m Eduardo, @eddromano

-- 👀 I've started learning coding and algorithms a long time ago when I was going to college to get my Masters of Science in Electrical Engineering.
-I used to work as a web developer and after I graduated I had to dedicate my time on other matters.
-Now, years later, I'm back to coding and I want to refresh my knowledge and get updated so I can work fulltime with what I love.
-Coding and software development.
+- 👀  I've started learning coding and algorithms a long time ago when I was creating projects with Macromedia Flash (at the time) and got into ActionScript to make more complex animations.
+A few years later, I started my major in Electrical Engineering, where I learned Assembly, C, and Pascal.
+Unfortunately, I did not code for many years because of my jobs.
+But, I recently realized that I put aside something that I always loved and felt excited about, so I decided to start coding again.
+So here I am, taking CS50x from Harvard University to begin.
+Wish me good luck.

 - 🌱 I’m currently learning Computer Science or the CS50 program offered by Harvard University.